troymessina/PhysicsArtOfModeling/chapters/25VisualPython.md

 This appendix gives a very brief introduction to calculus with a focus on the tools needed in physics.

 :::{hint} Learning Objectives
-* Understand the trinket.io platform
+* Understand the pyro platform
 * Understand how to create and position objects in Visual Python (VPython).
 * Understand how to create motion with objects in Visual Python (VPython).
 :::